wp-plugins/contact-bank/readme.txt

 ***The Contact Bank WordPress Plugin is now proudly maintained by <a href="http://www.tech-banker.com">Tech Banker</a> since March 2014.***

-***September 29, 2014: We're happy to announce that Contact Bank reached 106,800+ plugin downloads in only 10 months.
+***October 6, 2014: We're happy to announce that Contact Bank reached 110,200+ plugin downloads in only 1 year.
 We frequently receive positive feedback from people using our Contact Bank Plugin for WordPress.
 Thanks so much for your support!***

 <a href="http://tech-banker.com/forum/contact-bank-support/" target="_blank">Support Desk - feel free to ask your Queries</a>